merterbak/merterbak2.github.io/_pages/about.md

 ---
-title: About
+title: "Hi all!"
-layout: collection
 permalink: /about/
-collection: pets
-entries_layout: grid
-classes: wide
+layout: single
+author_profile: true
 ---